 Q: Can I go back to work/school right after the endodontic treatment?

 A: Yes, it is possible to do that but you have to remember that the affected region will be numb for some time following the procedure, owing to the anaesthesia.

 Q: Will it hurt?
-Is root canal painful?
+Is a root canal painful?

 A: If there is any pain during the procedure, local anaesthesia will make it less apparent and excruciating.
 In general, you will be comfortable the entire time.

 Q: What are some signs that the endodontic treatment has gone wrong?

 A: On the rare occasions that root canal treatment doesn’t do its thing, patients typically present with increased tooth morbidity, pain with biting, swelling and tenderness, and blisters in the mouth.
 If any of these occur after your surgery, contact your endodontist for directions on what to do next.
 They will ask you to go back to their office for evaluation and additional treatment of the disease.
 Oral surgery might be in store for you.

 Q: Is crown necessary after root canal treatment and dental extraction of necrotic nerve?

 A: No, it is not.
-It is placed to provide tooth reinforcement as root canal filling is not enough of support most of the time.
+It is placed to provide tooth reinforcement as root canal filling is not enough to support most of the time.

 Q: Is it possible these days to perform a root canal and crown in one visit?

 A: A lot of clinics are now equipped with machines that allow for the construction of crowns on-site in the span of an hour.
 They usually have their own labs where the items are fabricated with the greatest precision and quality.
 So, yes, it is possible to do that but you have to conduct some research to find the medical centres that employ this system.